Welcome from the Training Director

 Interns are expected to schedule 18 direct service hours per week in the following areas:

-Individual counseling (3 hours initial consultation + 7-10 hours individual counseling /week):
+Individual counseling (1 hour initial consultation + 2 hours walk-in crisis on duty + 7-10 hours individual counseling /week):

 SCS serves a diverse student population using a brief model of counseling.
 In addition to providing personal counseling, interns work with students presenting with career and academic concerns.
 Interns are expected to gain proficiency in psychological testing as part of the assessment process.
 Interns also receive training in crisis counseling and provide this service during regular hours.

-Practicum supervision (4.5 hours live supervision + 1 hour individual supervision /week):
+Practicum supervision (4 hours live supervision/week or 1 hour individual supervision /week):